 One of the idiosyncrasies of global payroll is that the payroll team managing the company’s payrolls is spread across the globe.
 For example, there may be personnel in Mexico, Germany, and Malaysia, while the global payroll manager is in India.
 Ensuring that each has access and is working on the same payroll data is critical.
 A cloud-based payroll solution means that no matter where in the world payroll teams are, they are all logging into the one platform and sharing the same information, processes, and experience, and all in real-time.

-Not only does this enable an organization to have cohesion and consistency across its multiple jurisdictions, but it also establishes a single source of truth.
-Now the CFO can at a glance assess with accuracy and ease payroll costs from both a high and granular level.
+Not only does this enable an organization to have cohesion and consistency over its global payroll management, but it also establishes a single source of truth.
+Now the CFO and other business leaders can at a glance assess with accuracy and ease payroll costs from both a high and granular level.

 Again, global payroll inherently involves working with numerous countries, all of whom have legislation that companies must adhere to or face hefty fines and reputational damage.
-Choosing a cloud payroll provider that ensures GDPR compliance, for example, is just one area where moving to the cloud also means meeting and addressing challenges around legislation.
+Choosing a cloud payroll provider that ensures GDPR compliance, for example, is just one area where moving to the cloud also means meeting and addressing challenges around legislation, and reducing compliance risk.

 Studies show that cloud-based human capital management (HCMs) are growing in popularity, so the next logical step is to move a company’s payroll to the cloud.
-Having them plus the Finance system, all operating in the cloud facilitates integration between the systems, offers huge advantages.
+Having them plus the Finance system, all operating in the cloud facilitates integration between the systems and offers huge advantages.
 As we examined in the blog, Why the Key to a Modern Global Payroll is Integration with HCM and Finance Systems, a true global transformation is built on a single operating model aligned with strategic HR and Financial objectives and gives unprecedented layers of control, transparency, and insights.
-The advantages of integration include:
+The advantages of integration for delivering payroll include:

 - time back for payroll teams